+biole who is perfect goodness and air powerful.
 1. The Freewill Argument (Augustine [354-430]: "the greatest") a.
 God made us in His image as free creatures. b.
 God desires that we love Him freely.
 Coerced love is a contradiction. c.
 Freewill gives us the ability to choose good or evil. d.
 The gift of freewill explains, in part, why there is evil.
 Free beings made and make bad (evil, sinful) choices which is natural (hurricanes, earthquakes, etc.) is the result of in general.
 Thus evil and evil are interrelated (Rom.
 8:18-25).

-2. The Soul Building Argument (Irenaeus [c.130-200]: "the greatest \\\\\")

-- a.
-God desires to develop our character into God-likeness. - b.
-We learn some things and develop spiritually through evil or suffering that we could not achieve any other way.
-(Ex Would I know God loves me simply because He made me?
-Yes.
-Do I know God loves me more or less because of Christ dying for my sins?
+2. The Soul Building Argument (Irenaeus [c.130-200]: "the greatest") a.
+God desires to develop our character into God-likeness. b.
+We learn some things and develop spiritually through evil or suffering that we could not achiev any other way.
+(Ex - Would I know God loves me simply because He made me?
+Yes. - Do I kno God loves me more or less because of Christ dying for my sins?
 More!)

-These may not be the best worlds , but they are the best worlds given the good things God intended to p provide and accomplish.
+This may not be the best world, but it is the best world given the good things God intended to provide and accomplish.